Ukrainian Language and Literature – Field of study catalogue MU

 After successfully completing his/her studies the graduate is able to:

-Students can, within the selective course Professional Practical Training, work as trainees in Ukrainian-Czech companies.
+Students can, within the type B/selective course in Professional Practical Training, work as trainees in Ukrainian-Czech companies.

-The Bachelor’s final state examination consists of following parts: a written exam in the Ukrainian language, an oral exam in the Ukrainian language, and an oral exam in Ukrainian literature.
-The Bachelor’s final state examination is preceded by the Bachelor’s thesis defence.
+The Master’s degree final state examination consists of an oral exam in Ukrainian language and an oral exam in Ukrainian literature.

 Students have some time to prepare answers to the assigned questions before the beginning of the oral exam.